 In addition, the patent positions of companies in the development and commercialization of biologics and pharmaceuticals are particularly uncertain.
 Recent U.S. Supreme Court rulings have narrowed the scope of patent protection available in certain circumstances and weakened the rights of patent owners in certain situations.
+For example, the Supreme Court of the United States held in Amgen v.
+Sanofi (2023) that a functionally claimed genus was invalid for failing to comply with the enablement requirement of the Patent Act.
+In addition, the Federal circuit recently issued a decision involving the interaction of patent term adjustment (PTA), terminal disclaimers, and obvious-type double patenting.
 This combination of events has created uncertainty with respect to the validity and enforceability of patents, once obtained.
 Depending on future actions by the U.S. Congress, the federal courts, and the USPTO, the laws and regulations governing patents could change in unpredictable ways that could have a material adverse effect on our existing patent portfolio and our ability to protect and enforce our intellectual property in the future.
+For example, in Assoc. for Molecular Pathology v.
+Myriad Genetics, Inc. (2013), the U.S. Supreme Court held that certain claims to DNA molecules are not patentable.
+While we do not believe that any of the patents owned or licensed by us will be found invalid based on this decision, we cannot predict how future decisions by the courts, the U.S. Congress or the USPTO may impact the value of our patents.